Want to know more? — Subscribe

 An appointment management feature should allow patients to see what slots their doctor has available.
 Physicians should be able to view their calendars, review their upcoming appointments, and adjust their availability as required.

-Softermii developed the MedRealTime healthcare app, which uses this concept.
+Softermii developed the MedRealTime app, which uses this concept.
 The appointment feature of the app is simple to use for all patients, even those that may have more difficulty adapting to changing technologies.

 Video Conferencing